David Moncoutié: Professional racing

 His breakthrough was when he won a stage of the 2004 edition of Tour de France to Figeac.
 The following Tour de France he won the stage from Briançon to Digne-les-Bains on Bastille Day, guaranteeing him a place in the hearts of French fans.
 Moncoutié said: "A single stage, that could seem a bit thin but for me, that's enough.
 The emotion that I felt was enormous.
 In one day, I had saved my Tour."
 For the next twelve years, no French rider was able to repeat the feat of winning a Tour de France stage on the Bastille Day, until Warren Barguil did so in 2017.

 He won a stage in the Critérium du Dauphiné Libéré in 1999, the Tour de l'Avenir in 2000, the Tour du Limousin (2001), the Critérium International (2002) and the Tour of the Mediterranean (2003).

-He won the 2010 Vuelta a España stage 8 in a mountaintop finishing in Xorret de Cati that included five mountain passes.
+He won the 2010 Vuelta a España stage 8 in a mountaintop finishing in Xorret de Catí that included five mountain passes.
 He crossed the finish line solo and celebrated a prestigious victory.